timrid/construct-editor/README.md

 app.MainLoop()
 ```

-This snipped generate a gui like this:
+This snipped generates a GUI like this:

 [Screenshot of the example]

 ## Widgets
 ### ConstructHexEditor
 This is the main widget ot this library.
 It offers a look at the raw binary data and also at the parsed structure.
 It offers a way to modify the raw binary data, which is then automaticly converted to the structed view.
-And also it support to modify the structed data and build the binary data from it.
+It also supports to modify the structed data and build the binary data from it.

 ### ConstructEditor
 This is just the right side of the `ConstructHexEditor`, but can be used also used as standalone widget.
 It provides: